VikasVMani/pli/pli.md

     DECLARE Pi FIXED DEC(5,2) INIT(3.14);

-instruction:  Declare an array of character strings
+instruction:  Declare an array of character strings in PL/1.

 input: